 An objection must be made in a specific manner and will become part of the official record of the proceedings.
 Despite an objection made by yourself or your lawyer, you may still be required to answer the questions you are asked.

 In some cases, you may simply not know the answer to a question you are asked at a deposition.
-Avoid guessing or speculating at an answer and don’t allow yourself to feel pressured to provide a response.
+Avoid guessing or speculating at an answer, and don’t allow yourself to feel pressured to respond.

 If you do not know the answer, simply state that fact plainly.
 You should not rephrase the question or attempt to answer it in a roundabout way.

-The lawyer who represents you will help you contain your emotions and answer the questions you are asked in a clear and objective manner.
+The lawyer who represents you will help you contain your emotions and answer the questions you are asked clearly and objectively.

 The attorney who represents you will have familiarity with state and local law regarding depositions.
 You should rely on your lawyer for guidance and support throughout the proceedings.